Light, a basic need

 The process of photosynthesis and cellular activity in plants could be explained in more detail, but for our purposes here we will limit ourselves to these explanations.

 Let us add that photosynthesis takes place mainly in the leaves of plants which act as light sensors.
-The upper leaves, often more exposed to light, will have higher photosynthetic activity than the lower leaves, often less exposed to light.
+The upper leaves, often more exposed to light, will have a higher photosynthetic activity than the lower leaves, often less exposed to light.

 Factors that affect photosynthesis